thesaikot/LinuxRespin/README.md

 In the past, Ubuntu packages, dependency information and such was available.
 Thanks to a few choice words by some Ubuntu users, that changed on July 25, 2017!
 Thank you.

+u·bun·tu
+ˌo͝oˈbo͝on(t)o͞o/
+noun
+Definition: I cannot configure Debian.
+Sentence use: I could care less about community - I use Ubuntu! booya - more like boooooooo yea
+See also: Ughbuntu

 There is a gui available.
 I will post this soon.
 Using the gui, you can change the boot screen.